-Be a positive force in middle school students' lives.
+Be a positive force in middle school students' learning.

 In our middle school education program, designed for career changers and others, you'll obtain the skills and knowledge needed to teach this exciting age group.

-You’ll explore project-based methods for making learning meaningful, co-constructing new knowledge with faculty.
+You’ll explore project-based methods for making learning meaningful.
 Investigate ways to use social justice and equity close the achievement gap.
-Explore tools for supporting students with disabilities and ways to assess student success, and engage in the kind of self-reflection that will make you a more compassionate and culturally aware educator.
-You'll also have a chance to apply your learning during your immersive student teaching experience.
+Explore tools for supporting students with disabilities and ways to assess student success.

 Upon completion, you’ll graduate from New England's premier university for teacher preparation knowing you have the degree you need to land the career you're passionate about.
 That's because employers in Massachusetts prefer to hire Lesley graduates, saying that they are best prepared to enter the classroom on day one.

 Select one of seven tracks, all leading to Initial teacher licensure.

 - English (5–12)